emilyfuhrman/emilyfuhrman.github.io/_posts/2019-04-11-unraveled-blue-marbles-2002.md

 ---
 Revisiting NASA's _The Blue Marble 2002_[1] in the wake of another recently-released [iconic photograph of space](https://www.nytimes.com/2019/04/10/science/black-hole-picture.html).

 Denis Cosgrove describes NASA's composite satellite images as "simultaneously 'true' representations and virtual spaces."[2]
-Each hemisphere is stitched together using four months' worth of satellite imagery[3], forming a representation of the earth from a perspective outside the boundaries of human vision.
+Each hemisphere is stitched together using four months' worth of satellite imagery[3], forming a representation of the earth inaccessible to human vision.

 Here, each image is traversed, pixel-by-pixel, by a Hilbert curve.
 The curves are then unraveled, snakelike, revealing the digital strata of each composite.